 - Belgium exports chemicals, diamonds, machinery and equipment, metals and metal products.

-Do you know any interesting facts about Belgium that we’ve not mentioned?
-Let us know in the comments section below!
+Do you know any interesting or fun facts about Belgium that we’ve not mentioned?
+Share them here in the comments section below!

 Previous post 21 Diverse Facts about Democratic Republic of Congo